-- the \$350 per person (\$700 per Self Plus One enrollment or \$1,050 per Self and Family enrollment) calendar year deductible; - the \$200 PPO and \$400 non-PPO per inpatient hospital confinement copayment; - the \$20 office visit copayment under PPO benefits; - the coinsurance you pay for: - Medical services and supplies provided by physicians and other health care professionals; - Surgical and anesthesia services provided by physicians and other health care professionals; - Services provided by a hospital or other facility, and ambulance services; - Emergency services/accidents (after 72 hours); and - Mental health and substance abuse benefits.
+- the \$350 per person (\$700 per Self Plus One enrollment or \$1,050 per Self and Family enrollment) calendar year deductible; - the \$200 PPO and \$400 non-PPO per inpatient hospital confinement copayment; - the \$20 office visit copayment under PPO benefits; - \$8 retail and \$15 mail order generic per prescription copayments; and - the coinsurance you pay for:

-The following cannot be counted toward Standard Option out-of-pocket expenses: • expenses in excess of the Plan allowance or maximum benefit limitations; • amounts you pay for non-compliance with this Plan's preauthorization requirements; • copayments and coinsurances under Section 5(f).
-Prescription drug benefits; and • the cost difference between a name brand drug and its generic equivalent.
-Prescription drugs: Copayments and coinsurance expenses for prescription drugs obtained from an Express Scripts Network retail pharmacy or through the Express Scripts Mail Service, including Accredo, the Express Scripts Specialty Pharmacy, will count toward a separate prescription drug out-of-pocket limit of \$2,000 per person (\$4,000 per family), per calendar year under High Option and \$1,500 per person (\$3,000 per family), per calendar year under High Option.
-Note: Expenses you pay for non-covered drugs and the difference in cost between a name brand drug and its generic equivalent do not count toward this out-of-pocket limit.
+- Medical services and supplies provided by physicians and other health care professionals; - Surgical and anesthesia services provided by physicians and other health care professionals; - Services provided by a hospital or other facility, and ambulance services; - Emergency services/accidents (after 72 hours); - Mental health and substance abuse benefits; and - In-network preferred and non-preferred name brand prescription drugs.
+The following cannot be counted toward Standard Option out-of-pocket expenses: • expenses in excess of the Plan allowance or maximum benefit limitations; • amounts you pay for non-compliance with the Plan's prior authorization requirements; and • the cost difference between a name brand drug and its generic equivalent.
 Carryover If you changed to this Plan during open season from a plan with a catastrophic protection benefit and the effective date of the change was after January 1, any expenses that would have applied to that plan's catastrophic protection benefit during the prior year will be covered by your old plan if they are for care you received in January before your effective date of coverage in this Plan.
 If you have already met your old plan's catastrophic protection benefit level in full, it will continue to apply until the effective date of your coverage in this Plan.
-If you have not met this expense level in full, your old plan will first apply your covered out-of-pocket expenses until the prior year's catastrophic level is reached and then apply the catastrophic protection benefit to coverage in this Plan.
+If you have not met this expense level in full, your old plan will first apply your covered out-of-pocket expenses until the prior year's catastrophic level is reached and then apply the catastrophic protection benefit to covered out-of-pocket expenses incurred from that point until the effective date of your coverage in this Plan.
 Your old plan will pay these covered expenses according to this year's benefits; benefit changes are effective January 1.
 Note: If you change options in this Plan during the year, we will credit the amount of covered expenses already accumulated toward the catastrophic out-of-pocket limit of your old option to the catastrophic protection limit of your new option.
 If we overpay you We will make diligent efforts to recover benefit payments we made in error but in good faith.
 We may reduce subsequent benefit payments to offset overpayments.
-Note: We will generally first seek recovery from the provider if we paid the provider directly, or from the person (covered family member, guardian, custodial parent, etc.) to whom we sent our payment.
-When Government facilities bill us Facilities of the Department of Veterans Affairs, the Department of Defense, and the Indian Health Service are entitled to seek reimbursement from us for certain services and supplies they provide to you or a family member.
+Note: We will generally first seek recovery from the provider if we paid the provider directly or from the person (covered family member, guardian, custodial parent, etc.) to whom we sent our payment.
+When Government facilities bill us Facilities of the Department of Veteran Affairs, the Department of Defense, and the Indian Health Service are entitled to seek reimbursement from us for certain services and supplies they provide to you or a family member.
 They may not seek more than their governing laws allow.
-You may be responsible to pay for certain services and charges.
+You may be responsible for certain services and charges.
 Contact the government facility directly for more information.